rschramm9/AHNC_MOTUS_KIOSK/FINAL_DEPLOYMENT_WINDOWS_README.md

 .			-  The task will be named MOTUS_KIOSK_SERVER

+.			-  Location field is just a default backslash character

 ·   		-	Check the option  ‘Run whether user is logged on or not”

 ·   		-	Check that it is set to run under the Admin account.